 The historic character of the landscape will be retained and preserved.
 Where necessary to support interpretive objectives, missing historic features would be replaced, such as portions of the historic cutting and vegetable garden.
 Other missing historic landscape features may be marked and interpreted.
-Specific areas of the landscape would be managed to suggest the agricultural appearance of the property during the family's occupancy.
-Some non- historic landscape features would be removed or relocated.
-The park would retain a vegetative buffer area and would work with adjoining property owners to ensure that views into and from neighboring developed properties are sufficiently screened to protect privacy and enhance the visitor experience.
+Specific areas of the landscape would be managed to resemble the agricultural appearance during the family's use of the property.
+Some non-historic landscape features would be selectively removed or relocated.